IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * 1 Appointed by the ISOC Board of Trustees

-* 3 Appointed by the IETF NomCom, confirmed by the IESG
+* 3 Selected by the IETF NomCom, confirmed by the IESG

 * Up to 2 Appointed by the LLC board itself, on an as needed basis, confirmed by the IESG